-Thomas Tyrrell finds something lacking in Cursed, Netflix’s new take on Arthurian myth.
+Thomas Tyrrell finds something lacking as he reviews Cursed, Netflix’s new take on Arthurian myth.

 As fantasy realms go, Middle Snowdonia makes a pretty decent substitute for Middle Zealand.
 Catching a glimpse of Tryfan and the Glyders behind our protagonists is a rewarding moment, especially having been denied access to our National Parks for so long.
 That we’re later told that this realm is suffering a punishing drought is just one of the ways in which the world of Cursed never coheres.
 But at least it looks the business.